 13. Have Backbone; Disagree and Commit

-Amazon expects its leaders to challenge decisions as long as they do so respectfully and with cause.
-Leaders should have convictions that they stick to no matter what challenges arise.
+Jeff Bezos expects leaders to challenge decisions as long as they do so respectfully and with cause.
+Leaders should commit wholly to their convictions when challenges arise.
 However, once they agree to a decision, they’re supposed to give everything they have to it.

 Far too many organizations are filled with people who go along with whatever upper management decides, even if they have doubts.
 Don’t be a leader who “goes with the flow.”
 Feel free to challenge the status quo, but do it in a non-confrontational manner.
 When you show respect, people will be more willing to listen to your concerns.

 At Amazon, they expect leaders to show positive results on whatever project they work on.
 Leaders must look at key inputs and deliver them on time.
 The Amazon core values make timely delivery a necessity since it’s something management and customers expect.